- Purchase the complete Expat Arrivals Hungary Guide (PDF)

 Hungary is a wonderful expat destination with a stable economy and a government intent on expansion and change, particularly when it comes to adopting European Union guidelines and requirements.

 Hungary has a continental climate, with warm summers and chilly winters.
 While many expats may find the colder months of the year quite trying, the warmth of the Hungarian people definitely makes up for it.
-Hungary is home to some of Europe’s friendliest people, offering both abundant economic opportunities and a relaxed pace of life that appeals to expats seeking a balanced life abroad.
+Hungary is home to some of Europe’s friendliest people, and the country offers both abundant economic opportunities and a relaxed pace of life that appeals to expats seeking a balanced life abroad.

 Population: Nearly 10 million